 - planning and scheduling;

 - emergency response coordination;

 - frequency control;

 - spinning reserve; and

+- energy balancing.

-3.1.2 Security and reliability
+Security and reliability 3.1.2

 Whilst the performance of a small number of lines may be unsatisfactory and there are a number of constraints within the physical network infrastructure, the overall reliability of supply and the inherent security of the network in the Coastal Region is satisfactory.
 This is due to the following factors: